Relm4/blog/content/posts/announcing_relm4_v0.5/index.md

 ## Widget templates

-Often, similar widgets and properties are used multiple times in the same application.
+Often, similar widgets and properties are used multiple times in the same application or even across different applications.
-With widget templates, you can define common UI elements as templates and reuse them across your code.
+With widget templates, you can define common UI elements as templates and reuse them easily.

 ```rust
 #[relm4::widget_template]